Inactive User Account Access keys Should Be Dropped

 Set Up AWS SDK (Boto3) and Authentication:

-import boto3from datetime import datetime, timedelta# Initialize a session using Amazon IAMsession = boto3.Session( aws_access_key_id='YOUR_ACCESS_KEY', aws_secret_access_key='YOUR_SECRET_KEY', region_name='YOUR_REGION')iam_client = session.client('iam')
+pip install boto3import boto3from datetime import datetime, timedelta# Initialize a session using Amazon IAMsession = boto3.Session(aws_access_key_id='YOUR_ACCESS_KEY',aws_secret_access_key='YOUR_SECRET_KEY',region_name='YOUR_REGION')iam_client = session.client('iam') -

 Define the Inactivity Period: